Jamaica: Post-independence era

 The optimism of the first decade was accompanied by a growing sense of inequality among many Afro-Jamaicans, and a concern that the benefits of growth were not being shared by the urban poor, many of whom ended up living in crime-ridden shanty towns in Kingston.
 This led to the voters electing the PNP under Michael Manley in 1972.
 The PNP won 37 seats to the JLP's 16.

-Manley's government enacted various social reforms, such as a higher minimum wage, land reform, legislation for women's equality, greater housing construction and an increase in educational provision.
+Manley's government enacted social reforms, such as a higher minimum wage, land reform, legislation for women's equality, greater housing construction and an increase in educational provision.
 Internationally he improved ties with the Communist bloc and vigorously opposed the apartheid regime in South Africa.

 In 1976, the PNP won another landslide, winning 47 seats to the JLP's 13.
 The turnout was a very high 85 percent.
 However, the economy faltered in this period due to a combination of internal and external factors (such as the oil shocks).
 The rivalry between the JLP and PNP became intense, and political and gang-related violence grew significantly in this period.

 By 1980, Jamaica's gross national product had declined to some 25% below its 1972 level.
 Seeking change, in 1980 Jamaicans voted the JLP back in under Edward Seaga, the JLP winning 51 seats to the PNP's nine seats.
 Firmly anti-Communist, Seaga cut ties with Cuba and sent troops to support the US invasion of Grenada in 1983.
-The economic deterioration, however, continued into the mid-1980s, exacerbated by a number of factors.
-The largest and third-largest alumina producers, Alpart and Alcoa, closed; and there was a significant reduction in production by the second-largest producer, Alcan.
+The economic deterioration continued into the mid-1980s, exacerbated by a number of factors.

+The largest and third-largest alumina producers, Alpart and Alcoa, closed.
+There was a significant reduction in production by the second-largest producer, Alcan.
 Reynolds Jamaica Mines, Ltd. left the Jamaican industry.
 There was also a decline in tourism, which was important to the economy.
 Owing to rising foreign and local debt, accompanied by large fiscal deficits, the government sought International Monetary Fund (IMF) financing, which was dependent on implementing various austerity measures.

 These resulted in strikes in 1985 and a decline in support for the Seaga government, exacerbated by criticism of the government's response to the devastation caused by Hurricane Gilbert in 1988.
 Having now de-emphasised socialism and adopting a more centrist position, Michael Manley and the PNP were re-elected in 1989, winning 45 seats to the JLP's 15.